JuanCamiloOlaya/Economics/3_Data_WorldBank/Reports/world_bank_data.md

 ### Notes

-[1] In this code you need to know about topics related to other topics about basic statistical measurements and plot creation.
+[1] In this code you need to know about topics related to basic statistical measurements and plot creation.

 [2] **Packages information**: [tidyverse](https://www.tidyverse.org/) and [WDI](https://cran.r-project.org/web/packages/WDI/WDI.pdf).